-In this article, an implementation and explanation is given for an Elman RNN.
+In this Python Deep Learning tutorial, an implementation and explanation is given for an Elman RNN.
+The implementation is done in Tensorflow, which is one of the many Python Deep Learning libraries.

 Suppose you have many documents and you would like to find all names in the documents.
 Then one option is to use an Elman RNN!
 This RNN is originally invented by Jeffrey Elman .
 The Elman RNN reads word (and context) by word (and context) and tries to predict the label (either O if the word is not a name, B-NAME if the word is the beginning of a name and I-NAME if the word is the continuation of a name).
 One example of such a labeling is the following: